Doug167/Sign-language-detection-using-mediapipe/README.md

 create_model.py:
 Run this program after generating the pickle file.
-This program trains a machine model using the extracted landmarks and stores in a .p file.
+This program trains a machine learning model using the extracted landmarks and stores in a .p file.
 We use Random Forest model for this purpose.

 detect.py:
 This program is used to detect the sign language gestures directly from the camera.